jimmo/micropython/docs/library/esp32.rst

 .. staticmethod:: RMT.bitstream_channel([value])

-    Select which RMT channel is used by the `machine.bitstream` implementation.
+    Select which RMT channel is used by the :func:`machine.bitstream` implementation.
     *value* can be ``None`` or a valid RMT channel number.
 The default RMT channel is the highest numbered one.

-    Passing in ``None`` disables the use of RMT and instead selects a bit-banging implementation for `machine.bitstream`.
+    Passing in ``None`` disables the use of RMT and instead selects a bit-banging implementation for :func:`machine.bitstream`.

     Passing in no argument will not change the channel.
 This function returns the current channel number.